Terkwood/spew/README.md

 ## Attributions

-Thank you to all the creators of open source art.
+Thank you to all the creators of open source art!

+- [Lanea Zimmerman (AKA Sharm)](https://opengameart.org/content/liberated-pixel-cup-lpc-base-assets-sprites-map-tiles) created the Princess image. 👸